Outstanding patient care through expert staff

 practicing in effective, efficient environments.

-COS partners with hospitals to achieve clinical operations excellence through consultation and a blended learning approach to lifelong education.
+COS partners with hospitals to achieve clinical excellence through a blended learning approach to lifelong nursing education.

 COS leadership has worked with more than 75 hospitals and